tilgep/Mapchooser-Unlimited/README.md

 ## Important
 - This has only been tested for CSGO Zombie Escape and there are no plans to support anything else
 Feature requests are welcome though
+- **Please translate if you can and make a pull request or send to `tilgep#6294`**
 - For RTV to work, you must change RTV to use the `mapchooser_unlimited` include file (Any natives used *should* work)

 ## Features